 When Kids test limits and challenge authority

-You want to know what my daughter did after I took her phone away (besides jumping off her bed and screaming)
+You want to know what my daughter did after I took her phone away (besides jumping off her bed and screaming)?
+She started laughing at me.
+That’s right, she laughed!

 As if me punishing her was so comical.